-Vitamin K is important for blood clotting, bone health, and more.
+Vitamin K is important for blood clotting and bone health.
 The main symptom of a vitamin K deficiency is excessive bleeding.
 Conditions that can lead to a deficiency include celiac disease and cystic fibrosis.

 In this article, we look at the function of vitamin K in the body, as well as the symptoms and treatments for a vitamin K deficiency.

 Vitamin K comes in two forms:

 Both vitamin K1 and vitamin K2 produce proteins that help the blood clot.
 Blood clotting or coagulation prevents excessive bleeding internally and externally.

 If a person has a vitamin K deficiency, that means the person’s body cannot produce enough of these proteins, increasing the risk of excessive bleeding.

 Most adults obtain an adequate supply of vitamin K through the foods they eat and through what their body naturally produces.